 Olympic National Park is home to some of the most lush forests in the United States.
-Ferns, bear grass, and clover cover the forest floors while large maples and pines loom overhead, draped in thick moss as if they were plucked directly from a fairytale.
+Assorted ferns, bear grass, and clover cover the forest floors while large maples and pines loom overhead, draped in thick moss as if they were plucked directly from a fairytale.
 Quiet paths lead the way through twisted vine maples, their leaves illuminated by backlight and diffusing the harsh sun into a green glow.
 It’s a remarkable place to experience.

 WHAT IS “SLOW PHOTOGRAPHY”?

 Slow Photography is not about only the beginnings and endings of the day.
 It’s about the experience as a whole.
 Much like reading a book, we do not focus on the first and last chapters.
-The stories and meanings take place in the middle and our aim to to help you get more in touch with yourself in that regard.
+The stories and meanings take place in the middle and my aim is to help you get more in touch with yourself in that regard.

 - Meals and Snacks